mdornseif/mdornseif.github.io/_posts/2013-01-01-ddos_on_appengine.md

 if you don't understand what the slashes mean.
 It turnt out that we where over-blocking.

-So wh had to to find a way to find the real network sizes of the offending networks. `whois 87.67.73.148 | grep -E 'inetnum|descr'` gave us the network size, e.g. `87.67.64.0 - 87.67.95.255`.
+So we had to to find a way to find the real network sizes of the offending networks. `whois 87.67.73.148 | grep -E 'inetnum|descr'` gave us the network size, e.g. `87.67.64.0 - 87.67.95.255`.
 If you can't convert that to CIDR notation by yourself, tools like [ip2cidr](http://ip2cidr.com/bulk-ip-to-cidr-converter.php)